brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 Yap analogy section, when new messages arrive at a Bitcoin node, they initially go into an "unverified" bucket:

-{% include figure.html path="blog/bitcoin/bitcoin-block-chain-unverified.png" alt="Bitcoin block chain with unverified transactions" %}
+{% include figure.html path="blog/bitcoin/bitcoin-block-chain-unverified.png" alt="Bitcoin blockchain with unverified transactions" %}

 Any node in the Bitcoin network can put several unverified transactions into a block and send it out to the rest of the network as the proposed next block in